The best Crispy Asian Brussels Sprouts that are sweet, spicy, savory and oh so addicting! These restaurant-quality sprouts are simply amazing.

 • 1 pound fresh brussels sprouts

-• 3 TBSP vegetable oil (or other high-heat oil such as grapeseed or sesame oil)
+• 3 tablespoons vegetable oil (or other high-heat oil such as grapeseed oil or sesame oil)

-• 3 TBSP soy sauce (you can also use fish sauce here if you want something with a bit more flavor)
+• 3 tablespoons soy sauce (you can also use fish sauce here if you want something with a bit more flavor)

-• 2 TBSP fresh squeezed lemon juice (about half a large lemon)
+• 2 tablespoons fresh squeezed lemon juice (about half a large lemon)

 • 1 garlic clove, minced